THE CABIN IN THE WOODS IS BASED UPON A SINGLE ORIGINAL IDEA? SERIOUSLY?

 1974's THE TEXAS CHAINSAW MASSACRE?

-What is that premise?
+Okay then, so what is that premise?

 According to Gallagher's complaint (court document supplied by The Hollywood Reporter), these are the similarities,